-Whenever you hire a moving company, make sure you understand the extent of the additional charges that might be billed to you in additional to the estimate the mover provided.
+Whenever you hire a moving company, make sure you understand the extent of the additional charges that might be billed to you in addition to the estimate the mover provided.
 These moving company fees depend on the conditions of your move.
 So, before you book a mover, find out which charges might be applicable for your move from and to your new home then get a moving quote and make sure that quote holds.

 Some moving companies lump all extra fees that don't fall under any of the terms below and call them "Accessorial Charges."
 These charges may include packing or unpacking services, extra pick-ups at a storage facility or disassembling furniture.
 To avoid this charge, make sure you’re ready for the movers before they arrive and that you ask the right questions.

 These are fees for services provided by a professional other than the mover and can include a craftsman, or other third-party at your request.
 It includes a specialty piano mover, appliance preparation or appliance installation.
 If these services are arranged through the moving company, the charges are billed to the mover who in turn, bills you.

 It is a fee that is charged if the mover needs to prepare the major appliances for moving, which includes disconnecting at the original residence then reconnecting at your new home.
 In most cases, appliances included are washers, dryers, dishwashers, and refrigerators.